hyperledger-labs/fabric-opssc/integration/README.md

 but by default it uses [the local files](../sample-environments/fabric-samples) to initialize or clones this OpsSC remote repository for chaincode deployment by using OpsSC.

-Can run the scenario tests including the chaincode deployment by using OpsSC with the following environment variables to specify to remote chaincode repository for asset-transfer-basic and asset-transfer-private:
+Can run the scenario tests including the chaincode deployment by using OpsSC with the following environment variables to specify to remote chaincode repository for asset-transfer-basic and asset-transfer-private-data:

 - `GIT_USER=<Git repo user name used in agents>`
 - `GIT_PASSWORD=<Git repo user password used in agents>`
-- `IT_REMOTE_CC_REPO=<Remote repo which has asset-transfer-basic and asset-transfer-private>`
+- `IT_REMOTE_CC_REPO=<Remote repo which has asset-transfer-basic and asset-transfer-private-data>`
 - `IT_REMOTE_BASIC_GO_CC_PATH=<Path to the source code of asset-transfer-basic in Go>`
 - `IT_REMOTE_BASIC_GO_JS_PATH=<Path to the source code of asset-transfer-basic in JavaScript>`
 - `IT_REMOTE_BASIC_GO_TS_PATH=<Path to the source code of asset-transfer-basic in TypeScript>`
-- `IT_REMOTE_PRIVATE_GO_CC_PATH=<Path to the source code of asset-transfer-private in Go>`
+- `IT_REMOTE_PRIVATE_GO_CC_PATH=<Path to the source code of asset-transfer-private-data in Go>`
 - `IT_REMOTE_COMMIT_ID=<The commit ID>`

 The example is: